andreasabel/inCode/entry/enhancing-functor-structures-step-by-step-1.md

 ### Interpreting Dec

-Now to write our schema serializers, we can use `interpret` again:
+To write our schema serializers, we can use `interpret` again:

 ``` {.haskell}
 interpret :: Divisible g => (forall x.
 Field  x -> g x) -> Div Field  a -> g a